aubreymoore/InsectWingbeat/README.md

 ## Experiment

 * I taped the sensor to the end of a 6 foot wooden pole and placed it in the direct sun just outside the balcony of my apartment.
 The sensor was connected to the USB sound adaptor using a 10 foot cable with appropriate connectors.
 * I used Audacity to record four one-minute mono WAV files at a sample rate of 44100 Hz.
+Weather was mostly sunny with light winds.

 ## Results

+A few insect signals can be heard during playback of the recordings.
+Some of these are clears visible in spectrograms (Figures 3,4,5,6).

 ![](sensor.jpg)
 Fig. 1 Sensor.